Annytomica/cherry-mildew-detector/README.md

 **Description:**
 Inserting 4 toggles on data visualisation page prevented page from loading when running app and produced an error message from streamlit saying toggles required unique key.
 **Resolution:**
-Followed guiudance from streamlit error message and added unique keys to each toggle.
+Followed guidance from streamlit error message and added unique keys to each toggle.

-- Toggles on visualisation page reset montage to dafault
+- Toggles on visualisation page reset montage to default

 **Description:**
 Using toggles on data visualisation page causes the page to reload.
 If a new montage had been generated it was lost, with the montage reverting back to the default image.